-- Avoid copying whole chunks of published text.
+- Avoid copying whole chunks of the published text.

-- Examine the citation and referencing style of target journal in detail.
+- Examine the citation and referencing style of the target journal in detail.

-- Reference fully and accurately, following the correct format.
+- Reference fully and accurately, by following the correct format.

 - Engage actively with sources of information instead of using digital tools.